froymetal/FontTypes/README.md

 FontTypes

-This apps shows all the font types we have in our Apple device, with this we can choose any of them and apply in out application
+This app shows all the font types we have in our Apple device, with this we can choose any of them and apply in out application

 Code Example in SwiftUI